dlampa/php-tasks/readme.md

 ## Live website

-You can see the live version of this project at the following [link](https://altx.dev/js-todo)
+You can see the live version of this project at the following [link](https://altx.dev/jstasks)

-## Screenshots

-TODO - after project completion

 ## Trello project board